-The programs clinical sites are Albany Medical Center (AMC); Berkshire Health Systems (BHS); Brattleboro Memorial Hospital (BMH); Glen Falls Hospital(GFH) which includes: Wilton Medical Center & Greenwich Medical Center); Grace Cottage Hospital; Rutland Regional Medical Center (RRMC) which includes the Vermont Orthopedic Clinic (VOC) and Southern Vermont Medical Center (SVMC) which includes Northshire & SVMC orthopedic center.
+The programs clinical sites are Albany Medical Center (AMC); Berkshire Health Systems (BHS); Brattleboro Memorial Hospital (BMH); Glen Falls Hospital (GFH); Rutland Regional Medical Center (RRMC), and Southern Vermont Medical Center (SVMC) which includes Northshire & SVMC orthopedic center.
 Students will be expected to travel to clinical sites throughout the 21-month program.
-Assignment of students to a clinical education center is based on the number of students allotted per clinical education center offers a unique and valuable experience in the students' educational process, so a rotation of sites assures that students are provided with sufficient opportunities to become competent in every facet of radiography.
+Assignment of students to a clinical education center is based on the number of students allotted per clinical education center.
+Each clinical education center offers a unique and valuable experience in the students' educational process, so a rotation of sites assures that students are provided with sufficient opportunities to become competent in every facet of radiography.
 Each of the major sites performs more than 10,000 exams per year.
 Additionally, students will be scheduled for clinical rotations, which provide adequate time and experience to allow them to achieve the objectives for evening and weekend hours, and if elected at least one elective rotation.